 Back in the 80s, when someone was a legit division 1 prospect the big thing was getting mail.
 The more mail you received from schools the better.
 It was especially a cool thing to have enough mail to fill up a shoe box with all of your “letters”.
 The best prospects would have boxes upon boxes.
 If there was an article written about a highly coveted prospect they’d often times show a picture of him surrounded by all of his mail from the various schools.
 As an aspiring D1 prospect you couldn’t wait to begin receiving those letters and when you finally did, you certainly weren’t going to keep that a secret.
 When I finally became a prospect myself, I loved receiving letters from schools.
 Getting home and seeing those envelopes with the college logos gave me a real jolt of confidence and reassurance that my goal of being a division 1 player was becoming a reality.
 I felt important.

 I was a fairly humble kid but I was definitely going to let my peers know that I had received a letter from Duquesne or Rhode Island or Richmond or Fairfield on a given day.
 When the scholarship offer was actually made, I couldn’t wait to let people know and if they would have printed it in the local newspaper I would not have objected to that at all.
 Back then, if you had a good game in high school, you couldn’t wait until the next day to pick up the newspaper to see what the article had to say about your performance.
 Plus, if you played really well, there was also the chance that your picture could be in the paper!
-Seeing your name in the box score is cool enough and having your performance be detailed in the article was even better but having you picture too?
-I mean, we kept scrap books!
+Seeing your name in the box score is cool enough and having your performance be detailed in the article was even better but having your picture too?
+I mean…we actually kept scrap books!
 That was a huge thing, to collect all of these articles, pics of your performances and accolades to celebrate your journey and accomplishments.
 A scrap book!
 Maybe some proud mothers still do it for their child today but back then you were cutting those out yourself.

 What if that same young man from the 1980s could have, not only seen his picture in the paper, but he could have seen highlights of his performances on a platform that is way bigger than his local newspaper?
 There’s exceptions, I’m sure, but I believe most us would love to see clips from our old games in high definition from back then with LL Cool J playing “I’m Bad” over your highlights.
 So today, when I see a young person post on their social media page that they are “Blessed to receive an offer from (insert college)” I am careful not to judge them.
 Is it over done?
 And are there tons of cases where the offer is a frivolous gesture from a school?
 Yes.
 In those cases I have more of a problem with the school than the prospect but I still take it for what it is.
 Social media is driven by vanity.
 We all tend to place too much value in our own images, our possessions or our opinions.
 So much so that people have become billionaires by creating platforms that exploit our vanity.